volatiletech/sqlboiler/README.md

 ### Requirements

 * Go 1.13, older Go versions are not supported.
-* Table names and column names should use `snake_case` format.
-  * We require `snake_case` table names and column names.
-This is a recommended default in Postgres, and we agree that it's good form, so we're enforcing this format for all drivers for the time being.
 * Join tables should use a *composite primary key*.
   * For join tables to be used transparently for relationships your join table must have a *composite primary key* that encompasses both foreign table foreign keys and